Classic Car MOT Testing

 MOT tests, classic cars and the law!

-As of May 2018 cars built and registered over 40 years do not require an annual MOT.
-That means that almost every popular ‘classic car’ is now MOT exempt.
-This is a rolling exemption, so as soon as your vehicle reaches its 40th birthday you can apply for Historic Tax Exemption and will no longer need a valid certificate to apply for a (free) road fund licence.
+Since May 2018, cars over 40 years old no longer require an annual MOT.
+This rolling exemption means that once your vehicle reaches its 40th birthday, you can apply for Historic Tax Exemption and no longer need a valid MOT certificate to obtain a (free) road fund licence.

-This means that if you fit a 5 speed gearbox to your E-Type for example your MOT exempt car stops becoming exempt.
-The exemption also applies to kit cars such as Caterham 7’s even if they have the identity of their 40+ year old donor vehicle.
+For example, fitting a five-speed gearbox to an E-Type removes its exemption.
+The same applies to kit cars such as Caterham 7s, even if they carry the identity of a 40+ year-old donor vehicle.

 Why your exempt classic would benefit from an MOT